texnoforge/python-wopeditor/docs/intro.md

 * code is split into small files arranged in a sustainable modular structure including UI
 * clean reusable UI code for loading and displaying alphabets/symbols/drawings from disk
-* separate `wopeditor.texnomagic` module to easily interface and work with symbol/alphabet data on disk - logic separate from UI
+* separate `texnomagic` module to easily interface and work with symbol/alphabet data on disk - logic separate from UI
 * `wopeditor` module can be imported locally but it's also ready be packaged using `setuptools` for PyPI, using `PyInstaller` for Windows, and using native